bitmakerla/estela/docs/estela/api/estela-endpoints.md

 ---

 # Endpoints
-estela offers different endpoints to interact with the users, the web and queueing modules.
+estela offers different endpoints to interact with the users, as well as the web and queueing modules.
 For example:

 ## /api/projects/{pid}/spiders